konsulting/laravel-transformer/readme.md

 ```

 Alternatively, rules may be passed via the `withRule()` and `withRules()` methods (for singular and multiple rules respectively).
-Rule parameters are passed either as separate subsequent arguments, or as an array.
+Rule parameters are passed either as separate arguments, or as an array.

 ```php
 // Single rule